 Here in Sacramento we mostly see Anna’s Hummingbirds.
 They love to drink from my fuschias and the neighbor’s trumpetvine.
 Since the males like to fight over the flowers, I put a hummingbird feeder right outside my kitchen window so they have an alternative dining area.
 This also gives them a constant food supply.

-The best food for hummers is flower nectar, of course.
 There are several flowering plants that hummingbirds love, and it’s easy to plant a hummingbird and butterfly garden for them.
-But if you don’t want to change up your garden, it’s easy to make hummingbird food.
+They’ll also help pollinate your garden as they fly around from flower to flower!
+If you aren’t able to plant flowers for them, it’s easy to make your own hummingbird food.

 Tools Used to Make Hummingbird Food

 Here are the tools I recommend to make this recipe quickly and easily: